 Be careful with auctions.
 If they go over the max price for the buyer’s country, you’re on your own for shipping.

-An item is only eligible for the GSP if PayPal is an accepted payment method.
+An item is only eligible for the GSP if PayPal is an accepted payment method, and the buyer must pay through PayPal.

 Maximum Weight and Dimensions